Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: -gram Profiles and Discrimination among Groups

-Our interest mainly centres on analysing labeled data where we have access to a group indicator for each observation and so $N$ observations are grouped into $d$ groups.
-For these $N$ observations, we are then able to extract a set of $M$ different $n$-grams that are assumed to completely characterise the groups and the observations through their presence/absence.
+More precisely, our interest mainly centres on analysing grouped data, that is, data whose observations are already categorised into $d$-groups (e.g. the different types of malware such as worms, spyware, adware, ransomware, etc.).
+Then the methodology consists on extracting a set of $M$ different $n$-grams that are assumed to completely characterise the groups and the observations through their presence/absence.
 Since these are binary attributes we can think of the data as a grouped binary matrix, that is, a binary matrix containing $d$ sub matrices with the $j$-th group having $n_j$ observations so that the total number of rows is $\sum_j n_j=N$ and the total number of columns is given by $M$.
-So, if we denote this grouped binary matrix by $X$, we can define its entries as $X_{kji}\in\{0,1\}$ where $i\in\{1,...,M\}$, $j\in\{1,...,d\}$ and $k\in\{1,...,n_j\}$, that is, the rows of $X$ are indexed by the pair $(j,k)$ which respectively indicate the group and observation within that group so that $X_{kji}=1$ indicates that the $k$-th observation of the $j$-th group contains the $i$-th $n$-gram and $X_{kji}=0$ otherwise.
+Then, if we denote this grouped binary matrix by $X$, we can define its entries as $X_{kji}\in\{0,1\}$ where $i\in\{1,...,M\}$, $j\in\{1,...,d\}$ and $k\in\{1,...,n_j\}$, that is, the rows of $X$ are indexed by the pair $(j,k)$ which respectively indicate the group and observation within that group so that $X_{kji}=1$ indicates that the $k$-th observation of the $j$-th group contains the $i$-th $n$-gram and $X_{kji}=0$ otherwise.
 We will write $X_{kj} = (X_{kj1}, \dots, X_{kjM})$.

 The grouped binary matrices play a vital role in the Bayesian models we present in the next two sections.
-As we thoroughly describe in the upcoming sections, the models considered allow us to provide an individual probabilistic characterisation of the importance of each $n$-gram at a group level which is used to differentiate groups.
+As we thoroughly describe in the upcoming sections, the models considered allows us to provide an individual probabilistic characterisation of the importance of each $n$-gram at a group level which is used to differentiate groups.
 Furthermore, our modelling framework provides us with the tools to perform feature selection to find an optimal set of $n$-grams which provide the largest differences between the groups and hence, maximise discrimination among them.